awesome-release/angular/README.md

 To make this project work in Release, we had to add --disableHostCheck=true in the angular/Dockerfile on line 10.
 This instructs ng to let any host connect to the server.
 In the local docker-compose implementation it assumed localhost.

+To make this project run in Release, simply create a new application with this repository.

 ## Compose sample
 ### Angular service